kuzmafloyd/EON/_projects/32-a-gleam-in-her-eyes.md

 layout: project
 title: A Gleam in Her Eyes
 description: >-
-  A Gleam in the Night was an editorial campaign shoot which involved everything from location scouting through to the finished images.
+  A Gleam in her Eyes was an editorial campaign shoot which involved everything from location scouting through to the finished images.
 This was part of a large project where we shot multiple campaigns, ecommerce shoots and social media content for luxury fashion brand Uma & Leopold.
 number: 32
 style: horizontal
 image1_path: /images/uma/uma-leopold-campaign-1.jpg